saur-dash/project_06__capstone_project/README.md

 ## Project Scope and Data Gathering

 In this project I wanted to simulate a situation I've encountered in the workplace, where daily transactions need to be enriched with data from other sources to enable analysis.
-To simulate this, I'm going to create a data pipeline which extracts daily transactions data, enriches it with currency exchange information and loads the validated result to a data warehouse.
+To simulate this, I'm going to create a data pipeline which extracts daily transactions data, enriches it with currency exchange rates and loads the validated result to a data warehouse.

 ### Transaction Table
 - Source: http://archive.ics.uci.edu/ml/datasets/Online+Retail+II